embedded-nerdgirl/embedded-nerdgirl/README.md

-## Hello
+## Hello!

-I like to do embedded programming, from my own custom devices to baremetal applications to even toy kernel-like systems.
-If you're here, you're probably a nerd like I am.
-Enjoy my works!
+Who am I?
+Just a nerd, doing nerdy things.
+As the name suggests, I like to do very low level stuff and lots of IoT / embedded projects.
+Most of my stuff.
+Expect lots of Python, C, C++, maybe even Assembly if I'm feeling wacky.